YarraguntlaNitish/Iris/ReadMe.txt

-Iris Dataset is a classical Data set used in Classificaation in Machine Learning for who are getting started in Machine Learning.
+Iris Dataset is a classical Data set used in Classification in Machine Learning for who are getting started in Machine Learning.

 Iris Dataset Contains Three Species